Aliases for TCF7 Gene

 TCF7 (Transcription Factor 7 (T-Cell Specific, HMG-Box)) is a Protein Coding gene.
 Diseases associated with TCF7 include Cleidocranial Dysplasia and Colorectal Cancer.
-Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/PCP Signaling Pathways and Wnt Signaling Pathway (WikiPathways).
+Among its related pathways are Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling and Nanog in Mammalian ESC Pluripotency.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is TCF7L2.

 UniProtKB/Swiss-Prot Summary for TCF7 Gene